briansunter/site/site/blog/how-to-take-smart-notes-roam-research.md

 ---
 title: How to Take Smart Notes in Roam Research
-date: 2020-12-22
+date: 2021-02-08
 featured_image: /images/blog/how-to-take-smart-notes-roam-research/smart-notes-cover.jpg
 image_caption: How to Take Smart Notes by Sönke Ahrens using Roam
 excerpt: >
-  By focusing on what is interesting and keeping written track of your own intellectual development, topics questions and arguments will naturally emerge without force
+  By focusing on what is interesting and keeping written track of your own intellectual development, topics questions and arguments will naturally emerge without force.
 tags:
     - blog
     - productivity